maxwu/cucumber-java-toy/README.md

 ## Tips
 This section records the issues resolved during the construction/devops phase.

-- @Before and @After hooks are invoked by each scenario on *every* test class defined in option *"glue".
+- @Before and @After hooks are invoked by each scenario on *every* test class thru internal hookAdd() when scanning is performed on "glue" implementations.
     - However, most of the online documents and tutorials suggest to initialize Page Objects (for specific scenario) during @Before;
         - This brings redundant browser activities on those classes have nothing to do with other feature files;
-        - The execution time extends dramatically.
+        - The execution time extends dramatically when typically (in those tutorials) not all Setup(s) are necessary for all scenarios.
         - If failure check hook is place with @After, for example, to take screenshot, useless screens are saved.
           Only one of the class is taking necessary picture, other pictures are from browsers without any test steps.
+          Because the scenario status is shared between all registered hooks.
-    - If there are multiple scenarios in one single feature definition file, here is the tip:
+    - If there are multiple scenarios in one single feature definition file, here are the tips:
         - Browsers instance could not restore if they quit (destroyed) already;
-        - To mitigate and separate test scenarios, we shall initial browser at each scenario @Before.
+        - To mitigate and separate test scenarios, we shall initial browser at each scenario @Before;
+        - However, for default Object Factory (as most new comers to Cucumber), not suggested to add PageObject Init into @Before Hook;
     - Current Solution:
       This solution optimized test time from 3:09 to 2:18 min on dev MacPro env and from 4:24 to 3:08 on circleCI.
       However, there is no global hook supports with Cucumber-JVM for now.
 A possible balance is to: